gstache/Sakuranov/# Space Cruise Murder Mystery.md

 - A mousy beaurucrat on their way to a new posting (Tavka Itovanov)
 - A rougish former soldier staking a mining claim (Emmit Raskido)
-- A retired diplomat visiting ir family (Arjun Santiago de Ascencion de Ramaya aka Arjay)
+- A diplomatic atache (read as spy) visiting ir family (Arjun Santiago de Ascencion de Ramaya aka Arjay)
 - A Vassal of the heirarchy of domain kirido surveying one of their colony worlds (Mibu Tokogawslki)
 - A well-seasoned captain (viseli zhukarwa) facing a disciplinary hearing on their return for a dockside slight of an Imperial representative
 - An ambitious First Officer with sights set on their future command (Moloto)
-- A Mysterious tourist with a secret
+- A Mysterious tourist with a secret (anastasia)
 - A well-loved chief steward on their final tour (sirja) https://translash.org/articles/translash-guide-to-trans-sex-t4t-and-trans-cis/